veighnsche/proofdown_parser/README.md

 pub struct Attr { pub key: String, pub value: String }
 ```

-Note: A separate `proofdown_ast` crate is planned to host these types and a typed error model shared across crates.
+Note: The `proofdown_ast` crate exists and hosts these types; it will also host a typed error model shared across crates.

 ## Public API